standard-for-public-code/standard-for-public-code/introduction.md

 Being open unlocks many other things.

-A public organisation's directly implements and maintains their public code,

 Local responsibility and democratic accountability are ensured when a public organisation implements and maintains their own public code.
 By being open and with a broader contributor base, the software is more secure - it benefits from many eyes spotting potential flaws.
 Many contributors share the maintenance work to keep it functional and modern, which reduces future technical debt.
 The shared workload is more sustainable now and in the future.
 Its openness makes the code and its data more easily adaptable in the future – it will be easier to retool, repurpose or retire.
 This all results in lower risk public infrastructure.

 This pooling of resources lets public administrations give extra attention to how to customise the software so it works best in each local context - creating better user experiences for their end users (residents or citizens).